Nokocchi/PokemonSpriteEditor3/README.md

 - - Eventually, I realized..
 What am I doing?
 This seems inefficient, and not very modern.
 What I need is a framework like all the cool kids these days!
 - 2022: Verion 4
 - - After much consideration, I decided on Vue 3 with the Composition API.
 I don't really know what that means, but it seemed to be popular, easier to learn and better for a small static page project than React and Angular, and it should be fairly similar in coding style to GWT.
 Plus, with all these changing variables, sliders, colors, pixels and so on, a reactive app would be really handy!
 - - Turns out, I foking hate the modern JS ecosystem.
 I want my types.
 I have never benefited from dynamic typing.
 I want my IntelliJ and all its features.
-Why do I need nvm and npm and webpack and libraries and bundlers and babel, and why does everything need to be configured in pure text in .json files with no error detection or suggestions or anything?
+Why do I need nvm and npm and NodeJS and webpack and libraries and bundlers and babel and VSCode extensions, and why does everything need to be configured in pure text in .json files with no error detection or suggestions or anything?
-- - After several days, I finally manage to set up a Vue project with a hacky deployment script that pushes the dist folder to a separate branch which then gets deployed to GitHub Pages
+- - After several days, I finally manage to set up a Vue project with a hacky deployment script that would push the dist folder to a separate branch which would then get deployed to GitHub Pages
 - - Continuing the naming scheme, and considering that this is the REAL sequel, we are now at version 2
 - - https://nokocchi.github.io/PokemonSpriteEditor2/
 - 2023: Version 5